Frederikshavn utility supplies heat and hot water for private households and businesses in the city Frederikshavn.

 Two boiler houses

-The last 60% of the heat are produced in two smaller boiler houses in Frederikshavn.
+The last 60% of the heat is produced in two smaller boiler houses in Frederikshavn.
 They are used at peak load or when the electricity prices are so low that it is not worthwhile to start the turbines at Frederikshavn CHP plant.

 The heated water exits to the customers where it becomes heat in the radiators and heats the household’s hot water.
 The utility annually produces 224,000 MWh, which flow into a pipeline of 207 km of main lines and 201 km pipe lines.